-Count on Our Attorney to Provide Strong Legal Representation
+Count on Our Lawyer to Provide Strong Legal Representation

 Do not make the mistake of assuming that a paraphernalia charge is a minor offense that will have no impact on your life.
-Instead of pleading guilty with no understanding of the consequences you might face, put an experienced drug defense attorney on your side.
-Law Offices of Randy Collins is prepared to help you fight paraphernalia charges in Southern California.
+Instead of pleading guilty with no understanding of the consequences you might face, put an experienced Orange County drug paraphernalia lawyer on your side.
+The Law Offices of Randy Collins is prepared to help you fight paraphernalia charges in Orange County, CA.

 Section 11364 of the Health and Safety Code makes it a crime to possess any device that is used for “unlawfully” injecting or smoking certain controlled substances.
 The word “unlawfully” distinguishes, for example, a diabetic’s lawful possession of a syringe for the injection of insulin from the unlawful possession of a syringe to inject heroin.